logoSouthwest Environmental Limited

 2.7 Waste

-With waste-disposal charges rising year on year waste management will be very carefully considered.
+With waste-disposal charges rising year on year, waste management will be carefully considered.
 Areas sufficient for pre-treatment of waste will be included within the project.
+Clinical Waste and General Wastes will be handled separately, and the appropriate licenses will be sought or existing licenses modified.

 3.0 Building for Life Criteria